bmwoolf/thrml-bio/README.md

 # thrml-bio

 Energy-based modeling on the **Arc Virtual Cell** perturbation dataset, set up to compare a conventional GPU run to an energy-based (thrml) simulator.
-We train Potts-style/Gaussian EBMs on post-perturbation gene expression and evaluate convergence, accuracy, and efficiency.
+We train Potts-style EBMs on post-perturbation gene expression and evaluate convergence, accuracy, and efficiency.
 We also train a standard `torch` MLP on the GPU to test baseline.

 ## Requirements